maxhbr/LDBcollector/md/OFL-1.1.md

                                 "name": "Selling font software"
                             }
                         ],
                         "_str": "Description: The copyright notice or license is included in a text file, human-readable header, or machine-readable metadata field contained in a text or binary file if the field is easily viewable by the user.
 Font Software means the set of files that the copyright holder identifies as such Font Software under this License.
-Font Software includes source files, build scripts, and documentation.\nActions:\n- Selling font software\n\nConditions:\nAND\n  RESTRICTION: We don't sell it alone.\n\n  OBLIGATION: Include a copyright notice in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+Font Software includes source files, build scripts, and documentation.\nActions:\n- Selling font software\n\nConditions:\nAND\n  RESTRICTION: We don't sell it alone.\n  OBLIGATION: Include a copyright notice in the license\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {